Makoto Furukawa‘s “from fairytale” shows charisma and powerful vocals in full swing in a flamboyant jazz-rock masterpiece.

 Although ballads are not Furukawa’s focus, he has the vocal chops and control necessary to tackle these kinds of intense, emotional songs.
-That results in spin-chilling performances in Chizu ga nakute mo modoru kara and for fairytale.
+That results in spine-chilling performances in Chizu ga nakute mo modoru kara and for fairytale.

 Mosaic to fairytale is a really strong leading track and, out of the new songs, is the best in this album.

-Spica brought a much needed new shot of Latin Jazz to Makoto Furukawa’s repertoire.
+Spica brought a much-needed new shot of Latin Jazz to Makoto Furukawa’s repertoire.
 It is an entertaining and tasteful song that left me wanting more.

 for fairytale brought ballads back to Furukawa’s repertoire whereas Gusha no Choyaku and Kachidoki brought rock back with completely different approaches.

-Kimama ni mieru kai? may stand out as an odd ball due to its rather quirky fiddle melodies but it ended up being quite the surprise, as this song works pretty well within the album.
+Kimama ni mieru kai? may stand out as an oddball due to its rather quirky fiddle melodies but it ended up being quite the surprise, as this song works pretty well within the album.

 Out of the returning tracks, Dokeshi to sadness is still the best jazz track in Furukawa’s repertoire, after that, it’s impossible to rank all other songs as the quality is pretty high in the execution of the jazz sound you encounter in Furukawa’s music.

 Plenty of awesome tracks to choose from in “from fairytale”.
-Each chapter more exciting and intense than the other.
+Each chapter is more exciting and intense than the other.
 The lyrics progressively more emotion as you go through the album.

-“from fairytale” encapsulates 2 awesome, eventful years of solo career for Makoto Furukawa, solo artist that keeps on growing and improving himself, as well as slowly being more involved in his music, penning pretty much 80% of the lyrics in this album.
+“from fairytale” encapsulates 2 awesome, eventful years of a solo career for Makoto Furukawa, a solo artist that keeps on growing and improving himself, as well as slowly being more involved in his music, penning pretty much 80% of the lyrics in this album.

 With the quality found in the lyrics, I wonder how it would be if Furukawa took another step into controlling his music: composing.
 I’d love to hear what a song composed by himself would sound like.